For Students with Learning Disabilities

 DEFINITION OF LEARNING DISABILITY:

-A learning disability is generally defined as significant discrepancy between achievement and ability with intra-cognitive discrepancies not attributable to other disabling conditions or to environmental deprivation.
+A learning disability is generally defined as a significant discrepancy between achievement and ability with intra-cognitive discrepancies not attributable to other disabling conditions or to environmental deprivation.
 Documentation for learning disabilities is required for academic adjustments and is obtained at the student's expense.

 The following documentation criteria are used to identify qualified individuals with learning disabilities for special admissions consideration and to determine disability-related support services.